RamonKaspar/SmartMensa/README.md

   - [x] Create favourite menus page and store the favourite menus in remote mongoDB user database #17 !19
   - [x] Display all favourite menus which are available today #18 !20
   - [x] Add functionality to store allergens and price class (student, intern, extern) in database #20 !21
-  - [ ] Add functionality to store favourite mensas in database
+  - [x] Add functionality to store favourite mensas in database #22 !24
-  - [x] Restyle Login page and adapt filter logic #21 !22

 Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\